PNNL-Comp-Mass-Spec/DeepKS/doc/quickstart.md

     docker run -it benndrucker/deepks
     ```
 5. You should see this prompt: <code class = "inline-bash-output">(base) //root@hash// [/] ▷ </code>.
 You are now in the DeepKS container.
 You must run DeepKS commands from here.
+6. To update the DeepKS repository (always a good idea), run `cd DeepKS && git pull && cd ..`.
-6. Run the following command:
+7. Run the following command:
 ```bash
 python3 -m DeepKS.examples
 ```